onejeuu/stalcraft-api/docs/source/guides/oauth.rst

 🔑 Working with OAuthClient
 ----------------------------------------

 The ``OAuthClient`` handles all authentication flows.
-Initialize it with your credentials:
+Initialize it with your credentials.

 .. code-block:: python
   :caption: Create OAuth Client